 With a little planning--most require advance registration or two days' notice on take-home orders--you'll have everything you need to bring a complete, delicious dinner to share with family and friends, whether it's their home, your hotel or a sunny park for a socially-distant good time.
 View our list of restaurants offering holiday dining options.

-Area farmers and art markets take on a holiday theme at this time of year, including the Olde Towne Slidell Christmas Market, the Covington Holiday Art Market and farmers markets with crafts vendors, and Shop Local Saturday in Mandeville on December 12 at businesses on and around Girod Street.
+Area farmers and art markets take on a holiday theme at this time of year, including the Olde Towne Slidell Christmas Market, the Covington Holiday Art Market and farmers markets with crafts vendors, and Shop Local Saturday in Mandeville at businesses on and around Girod Street (date TBA).
 Enjoy artist pop-ups outside of local businesses, live Christmas music, special holiday deals and more.

-Christmas at the Southern Hotel features a Holiday Sip-n-Shop event on December 9, noon 'til 7pm, with 30+ vendors offering unique gifts, clothing for ladies and kids, fun stuff for your furry family members, as well as spa services and treats by local sweet shops.
+Christmas at the Southern Hotel features a Holiday Sip-n-Shop event with 30+ vendors offering unique gifts, clothing for ladies and kids, fun stuff for your furry family members, as well as spa services and treats by local sweet shops.
+Date TBA.

 Santa Claus can be sighted at a select few places across Northshore during the holiday season, including pictures with the kiddos.
-There's the all-outdoor Merry Madisonville, the drive-thru light display plus Santa pics at Slidell's Bayou Christmas, and Santa pays a visit to the Jean Baptiste Lang House on December 12 for pictures by the beloved old fireplace with Santa at the Lang House.
+There's Merry Madisonville, the light displays with Santa pics at Slidell's Bayou Christmas, and Santa pays a visit to the Jean Baptiste Lang House for pictures by the beloved old fireplace with Santa.
 Bring your own camera and your family (pets welcome!).

-Entertain the kiddos with Santa and holiday treats at Pelican Park's Breakfast with Santa, Mandeville Social with Santa Brunch & Pics, the sweet Princess Brunch at Restaurant Coté, or the English Tea Room's Brunch with Santa on Christmas Eve.
+Entertain the kiddos with Santa and holiday treats at Pelican Park's Breakfast with Santa, the sweet Princess Brunch at Restaurant Coté, or the English Tea Room's Brunch with Santa on Christmas Eve.
 Enjoy holiday goodies while supporting good causes with the Youth Service Bureau's Your Santa Breakfast, WYES' Holiday Par-Tea or the Mande Milkshakers' fundraising Merry Mande Holiday Tea.

-Those looking for a live Nativity can visit St. Timothy's on the Northshore United Methodist Church on December 20, at New Zion Baptist Church December 5-6 and Bogue Falaya Baptist Church December 11-13.
+Those looking for a live Nativity can visit St. Timothy's on the Northshore United Methodist Church, New Zion Baptist Church and Bogue Falaya Baptist Church.
 If a "fun run" is more your speed, don't miss the Q50 Santa on Trails 5K Run/Walk in Fontainebleau State Park, where you can witness a flurry of red caps and white beards bobbing by as runners cruise through the park in full Santa suits.

 Find more holiday fun in our event calendar.